glowlabs-org/guarded-launch-ethers-sdk/README.md

 # Glow Labs ABIs

-This repository contains the addresses and abis related to the glow labs guarded launch.
+This repository contains the typechain types and abis related to the glow labs guarded launch.

 ## Install